HOME | ABOUT US | A&P COURSES | ADMISSIONS | FAQ's INTERNATIONAL | LODGING | LEARN to FLY | CONTACT US

 6. The (IA) Written Exam with Approved Testing Supplement -included

-NOTE: "Although are pass rate is in the upper 90% range there are times when some students need a little extra help.
-American Airman Ground School is honored to guarantee that if you are unable to pass any of the written exams, or the oral, or practical exam after completing this course, we will give you additional remedial instruction at no extra cost up to one year from enrollment!"
+NOTE: "Although our pass rate is in the upper 90% range there are times when some students need a little extra help.
+If you are unable to pass any of the written exams, or the oral, or practical exam after completing the course, we will give you additional instruction at a reduced hourly rate up to one year from enrollment!"

 back to top